-Ethics approval is needed for all projects involving human subjects except where the data are fully anonymised, pre-existing, and not from the NHS.
-Students with projects based on secondary data analysis of such anonymised data will be asked to confirm this in the Transfer of Status application form.
+Full ethics approval is needed for all projects involving human subjects except where the data are fully anonymised, pre-existing (secondary data), and not from the NHS.
+Students with projects based exclusively on secondary data analysis will be asked to submit their DREC check list approved by their supervisor and DREC secretary to confirm ethics clearance process is complete prior to submission the Transfer of Status application form.

-Otherwise, you will need to apply for ethics approval prior to applying for Transfer of Status.
+Otherwise, your DREC check list will be marked as 'requiring further action'.
+You will need to start full ethics application process (CUREC) prior to applying for Transfer of Status.
 In which case, please ensure that you read and comply with the following.
-You will not be able to undertake any research until your application has been approved.
+You will not be able to undertake any research until your CUREC application has been approved.
 Please start the process of completing the form and gather then required material as soon as possible.